ishan-tandon/music-scaling-laws/readme.md

 ---

+## Reproducing the Scaling Study
+###Transformer Scaling Suite
-## Reproducing the Scaling Study###Transformer Scaling SuiteTo reproduce the scaling curve, run the following configurations.
+To reproduce the scaling curve, run the following configurations.

 **Small (6M):**